Universal Translation Services

 You don’t need special skills or devices to use books

-Software may be localized in various countries and just like books it can be used by anyone who needs them but not everyone has the knowledge to use the software or even if they own a computer or console, as the case may be, to use it.
-Books can be read, or be read to by anyone.
+Software may be localized in various countries, and just like books, it can be used by anyone who needs it, but not everyone has the knowledge to use the software or even if they own a computer or console, as the case may be, to use it.
+Books can be read or be read to by anyone.

 You don’t need to know how to operate it or have an expensive device to use it.
 Parts of the Sumerian Epic of Gilgamesh (about 2000 BCE) have been translated into Southwest Asian languages of the second millennium BCE.
 Book translation makes readers enjoy novels, short stories, fiction, non-fiction, poems, prose, and other literary works by foreign authors.
 Japanese, Swedish, Arabic, Norwegian, and Dutch are among the top 10 languages translated, whereas Eastern European languages are underrepresented.